do-i-know-it/YggdrAshill.Ragnarok.Unity/README.md

 - `ImplicitMonoEntryPoint`
 - `ExplicitMonoEntryPoint`

-is `MonoInstallation` collecting other `MonoInstallation`s to register dependencies in ease.
+is `MonoInstallation` collecting other `MonoInstallation`s and `ScriptableInstallation`s to register dependencies in ease.

+Also, `ScriptableEntryPoint` is `ScriptableInstallation` collecting other `ScriptableInstallation`s to register dependencies in ease.

+### __Install dependencies automatically__
+`AutomatedMonoInstallation` and `AutomatedScriptableInstallation` are auto wiring tools to use this framework in ease, without implementing `IInstallation` (inspired by [Zenject/Extenject/UniDi](https://github.com/UniDi/UniDi)).

 ## Known issues